rdancer/rdancer-runpod-worker/README.md

 # Docker images `rdancer/runpod-worker-comfy`, `rdancer/runpod-worker-deforum`

-*Note: each worker image has its own branch in this repo, named same as the DockerHub name, i.e. `rdancer/runpod-worker-comfy` and `rdancer/runpod-worker-deforum`.*
+*Note: each worker image has its own branch in this repo, named same as the DockerHub name, i.e. `rdancer/runpod-worker-comfy`, `rdancer/runpod-worker-a1111`, and `rdancer/runpod-worker-deforum`.*

 These are minimal changes on top of https://github.com/blib-la/runpod-worker-comfy to make this work nice with my Runpod images.

 We will set up a Pod (server) and a serverless worker.
 They both share the same network volume.
 The instructions below have been tested with modified AI-Dock, but as long as ComfyUI is installed in /workspace/ComfyUI, with venv in /workspace/ComfyUI/venv (and analogously for A1111), this image should work.

 ### RunPod Pod

+*TODO: Revise for A1111 and for Streaming*

 The main point of this image is to be able to work with a single network volume attached at /workspace, both from a pod and from a serverless worker.